gboeer/copier/docs/updating.md

 When updating, Copier will do its best to respect your project evolution by using the answers you provided when copied last time.
 However, sometimes it's impossible for Copier to know what to do with a diff code hunk.
-In those cases, copier handles the conflict in one of two ways, controlled with the `--conflict` option:
+In those cases, Copier handles the conflict in one of two ways, controlled with the `--conflict` option:

 - `--conflict rej`: Creates a separate `.rej` file for each file with conflicts.
 These